isiko1/hangout/README.md

 Today at 2:13 AM · View build log

-The failures were due to a configuration error in the AWS S3 The error report is in the project director workspace/hangout/hangout-4 Build_Heroku.pdf
+The failures were due to a configuration error in the AWS S3 The error report is in the  **pdf folder** in the project director workspace/hangout/hangout-4 Build_Heroku.pdf

 It was fixed in the end as i discovered it was due to the policy not being attached to the Group and also the user had also not been attached policy and the group.